defano/wyldcard/README.md

 ## Stacks of Cards

-HyperCard defines the concept of a _stack_ of _cards_ similar in concept to a deck of PowerPoint slides.
+HyperCard lets users interact with a document called a _stack_ that consists of a list of _cards_, conceptually similar to a deck of PowerPoint slides.
 Each card can contain graphics and text, plus interactive user interface elements, called _parts_ (like buttons, menus, and text fields).

-Each card is consists of two layers: a _background layer_ and a _card layer_ (the foreground).
-Each card has its own unique foreground, but the graphics and parts in its background may be shared between cards.
+Each card is comprised of two layers: a _background layer_ and a _card layer_ (the foreground).
+Each card has its own unique foreground, but its background may be shared between cards.
 Cards sharing a background do not have to be contiguous, and a stack can have multiple backgrounds.

 ### Navigating between cards